-- 1. The Council of Ubuntu Local Municipality, acting in terms of section 24 of the Municipal Finance Management Act, (Act 56 of 2003) approves and adopts: - 1.1 The Draft Annual Budget of the municipality for the financial year 2023/24 and the multi-year and single-year capital appropriations as set out in the following tables: - 1.1.1.
+- 1. The Council of Ubuntu Local Municipality, acting in terms of section 24 of the Municipal Finance Management Act, (Act 56 of 2003) approves and adopts: - 1.1.
+The annual budget of the municipality for the financial year 2023/2024 and the multiyear and single-year capital appropriations as set out in the following tables: - 1.1.1.
 Budgeted Financial Performance (revenue and expenditure by standard classification) - 1.1.2.
 Budgeted Financial Performance (revenue and expenditure by municipal vote) - 1.1.3.
 Budgeted Financial Performance (revenue by source and expenditure by type) - 1.1.4.
 Multi-year and single-year capital appropriations by municipal vote and standard classification and associated funding by source as - 1.2.
 The financial position, cash flow budget, cash-backed reserve/accumulated surplus, asset management and basic service delivery targets are approved as set out in the following tables: - 1.2.1.
 Budgeted Financial Position - 1.2.2.
 Budgeted Cash Flows - 1.2.3.
 Cash backed reserves and accumulated surplus reconciliation - 1.2.4.
 Asset management - 1.2.5.
-Basic service delivery measurement - 2.
-The Council of Ubuntu Local Municipality, acting in terms of section 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) approves and adopts with effect from 1 July 2023: - 2.1. the draft tariffs for property rates - 2.2. the draft tariffs for electricity - 2.3. the draft tariffs for the supply of water - 2.4. the draft tariffs for sanitation services - 2.5. the draft tariffs for solid waste services - 3.
-The Council of Ubuntu Local Municipality, acting in terms of 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) approves and adopts with effect from 1 July 2023 the draft tariffs for other services, as set out in to respectively.
+Basic service delivery measurement - 1.2.6.
+Financial Recovery Plan - 1.3 Council remains committed to address the unfunded position of the budget. - 2.
+The Council of Ubuntu Local Municipality, acting in terms of section 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) approves and adopts with effect from 1 July 2023: - 2.1. the tariffs for property rates - 2.2. the tariffs for electricity - 2.3. the tariffs for the supply of water - 2.4. the tariffs for sanitation services - 2.5. the tariffs for solid waste services

-- 4. To give proper effect to the municipality's annual budget, the Council of Ubuntu Local Municipality approves: - 4.1 That cash backing is implemented through the utilisation of a portion of the revenue generated from property rates to ensure that all capital reserves and provisions, unspent long-term loans and unspent conditional grants are cash backed as required in terms of the municipality's funding and reserves policy as prescribed by section 8 of the Municipal Budget and Reporting Regulations.
+- 3. The Council of Ubuntu Local Municipality, acting in terms of 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) approves and adopts with effect from 1 July 2023 the tariffs for other services, as set out in to respectively. - 4.
+To give proper effect to the municipality's annual budget, the Council of Ubuntu Local Municipality approves: - 4.1.
+That cash backing is implemented through the utilisation of a portion of the revenue generated from property rates to ensure that all capital reserves and provisions, unspent long-term loans and unspent conditional grants are cash backed as required in terms of the municipality's funding and reserves policy as prescribed by section 8 of the Municipal Budget and Reporting Regulations.